BillyArshad/Lytham_History_PP1/README.md

 ​
 ## **Testing Phase**
 ​
-* Validators - Here include images from w3c html validator and css jigsaw (jshint for js and pep8 for python) and the results that came from

-w3c html validator
-css validator
+* Validators - I was supposed to take images from the html and css validator websites, but due to the strange bugs depsite my best efforts to add them, I had to leave them out and I am writing down instead.

+Here are the messages that I wrote from HTML and CSS validators

+W3 HTML validator:

+*Error: End tag section seen, but there were open elements.

+From line 41, column 5; to line 41, column 14

+/div>↩    </section>↩    <

+Error: Unclosed element div.

+From line 32, column 9; to line 32, column 29

+>↩        <div id="cover-text">↩

+W3C CSS validator:

+W3C CSS Validator results for <https://billyarshad.github.io/Lytham_History_PP1/> (CSS level 3 + SVG)
+Congratulations!
+No Error Found.
+This document validates as CSS level 3 + SVG !
 ​
 ## **Bugs**
 ​
+I went through the testing phase all day. and there was no bugs in my website.

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​
-1. From the project's [repository](pageurl), go to the **Settings** tab.
+1. From my Lytham History project [repository](https://github.com/BillyArshad/Lytham_History_PP1), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You can find the live site via the following URL - [live webpage](https://yoururlhere)
+You can find the live site via the following URL - [live webpage](https://billyarshad.github.io/Lytham_History_PP1/)

 ***
 ​
 ## **Tech**